Substra/substra-backend/README.md

 <br>
 <br>

 Substra is an open source federated learning (FL) software.
-This specific reposity is the backend of the Substra software.
+This specific repository is the backend of the Substra software.

 # Setup